JDLeongomez/Old-Personal-Website/content/en/home/experience.md

   * Researcher at the Human Behaviour Analysis Lab (LACH).
   * Leader of the Cognitive Processes and Education research group (Procesos Cognoscitivos y Educación) (since 2016).
-  * Supervision of a variety of undergraduate research projects associated with psychology and biology.
+  * Supervision of a variety of undergraduate and postgraduate research projects associated with psychology and biology.
   * Member of the Research Committee
   * Member of the Advisory Committee of Research Ethics
+  * IT support team for online activities (statistics) during the COVID-19 crisis (2020)
   * Teaching:

-    * Quantitative Methods II (Psychology MSc – 2019-Present).
+    * Quantitative Methods II (Psychology MSc – 2019).
   """

 [[experience]]